bensincs/bensincs/README.md

 </div>

 ## 🏌️‍♂️ About Me
-- I am currently a Senior Software Engineer in the civil service.
+- I am currently a Senior Software Engineer in the civil service
-- I am a director of Lunite LTD where we help develop application for causes close to our hearts.
+- I am a director of Lunite LTD where we help develop application for causes close to our hearts
 - When im not developing software, you'll find me on the Golf Course ⛳ , Playing Music 🎸 or training JiuJitsu 🥋

 ## ☎️ How to Contact Me